EricaWei053/lshwe-semantic-embedding/README.md

 ## Code
 We mainly used colab(or jupyter notebook) semantic.ipynb to genreate LSHWE embeddings from data we used.
 The expected runtime is around 1-2 hours.
+We directly used LSHWE model from paper:

 After getting genreated lshwe adn w2v embedding vecotrs, we postprocessed them to be average or sum vector for a whole sentence.